learndesk/learndesk/docs/REFERENCE.md

 ## Rate limiting

 To prevent abuses, the API have rate limits in place.
-As a good practice, **do not hardcode rate limits in your application**!
+As a good practice, **do not hardcode rate limits in your application**, as they might be dynamic!
 Make sure to properly parse headers and make sure you won't hit limits too often.
 Doing so may result in IP bans, so be careful!

 ## Authentication